Travel Advice

 A river ship and an expedition ship side by side across the eras.

-Small ship travel grew from a niche into one of the most exciting corners of travel, and we have watched it happen.
-It began with the river revolution, grew through the expedition age, and matured into today's boom in luxury and yacht-style ships.
-Now it is changing again, driven by cleaner ships, new technology, and a new kind of traveler.
-This guide tells the story: how the industry was born, where it stands, and where it is going.
+Small ship travel grew from a niche into a major market, and we have watched it happen.
+The river revolution came first, then the expedition age, then today's boom in luxury and yacht-style ships.
+Now cleaner ships, new technology, and a new kind of traveler are changing it again.
+This guide covers each era and what comes next.

 Part One: How It Began

-The story has three chapters.
-The first was the river revolution of the 1990s and 2000s, when lines brought modern, comfortable ships to Europe's rivers and turned a quiet niche into a mass-market favorite.
+The river revolution came first, in the 1990s and 2000s, when lines brought modern, comfortable ships to Europe's rivers and turned a quiet niche into a mass-market favorite.
 City-center docking and all-inclusive ease won over a whole generation of travelers.

-The second chapter was the expedition age of the 2000s and 2010s.
-Purpose-built ships with Zodiacs and naturalists opened up Antarctica, the Arctic, and the Galapagos to ordinary travelers, not just scientists.
-The third chapter, in the 2010s and early 2020s, was the ocean boutique boom, as luxury lines and then famous hotel brands brought small, refined ships to the wider seas.
-Each wave built on the last, and together they created the rich market we have today.
+The expedition age followed in the 2000s and 2010s, when purpose-built ships with Zodiacs and naturalists opened up Antarctica, the Arctic, and the Galapagos to ordinary travelers, not just scientists.
+Then came the ocean boutique boom of the 2010s and early 2020s, as luxury lines and then famous hotel brands brought small, refined ships to the wider seas.

 Part Two: Where It Stands

-Small ship travel has never been more diverse or more competitive.
-There are river ships, expedition vessels, sailing yachts, luxury liners, and hotel-brand yachts, at every price from accessible to extraordinary.
-The choice is wonderful, but it makes the decisions harder, which is exactly where a specialist earns their keep.
+Travelers today choose among river ships, expedition vessels, sailing yachts, luxury liners, and hotel-brand yachts, at every price from accessible to extraordinary.
+All that choice makes the decision harder, which is where a specialist earns their keep.

 The great advantage remains access.
-As the giant ships face more limits at the world's best ports, the small ships keep reaching the places that matter, the narrow fjords, the protected islands, the city quays.
-What is harder than it should be is cutting through the noise, since the marketing has grown as fast as the market.
-Knowing which ship truly suits which traveler is the work of a lifetime, and it is what we do.
+As the giant ships face more limits at the world's best ports, the small ships keep reaching the narrow fjords, the protected islands, and the city quays.
+The harder part now is the noise, because the marketing has grown as fast as the market.
+Sorting out which ship suits which traveler is what we do.

 The evolution of small ships, from early river vessels to modern yachts.